-Our good friends at Applause Entertainment provide some great tips for Event Enhancement and balancing active and passive entertainment in this guest blog.
+Our good friends at Applause Entertainment provide some great tips for enhancing your events and balancing active and passive entertainment in this guest blog.

-One of the biggest, and first issues that come to mind when organizing and managing an event via Event Enhancement, is to think about the guests – who is attending, and what do we want out of the event, for them?
+One of the biggest, and first issues that come to mind when organizing and managing and event, is to think about the guests – who is attending, and what do we want out of the event, for them?
 One way to think about this, is to consider whether the event that you are holding views the attendees as audience, or as participants.
 Active vs Passive

 Ultimately, it’s about the overall experience of an event.
 While it may be tempting to enhance every aspect with flashy technology, such as setting up iPads with which guests use to sign in, sometimes an active attendee simply means providing a focal point of entertainment, such as a Casino Table, or as we at Applause Entertainment specialise in – roving entertainment performers.